rasabhakthulasrikanth/Autoformfill/README.md

 ![Screenshot (5)](https://github.com/rasabhakthulasrikanth/Autoformfill/assets/154238594/4a25efca-3c43-4a32-9190-c9e52fb9d747)

-*Automatic Form Submission with Robot Framework* =>This Git repository contains a project developed using the Robot Framework, aimed at automating the submission of forms.
+*Automatic Form Submission with Robot Framework*
+This Git repository contains a project developed using the Robot Framework, aimed at automating the submission of forms.
 The framework leverages the Robot Framework's capabilities in conjunction with Selenium for web testing.
-=>Using this we can reduce and efforts.
+Using this we can reduce and efforts.
-=>Working of the project video: https://github.com/rasabhakthulasrikanth/Autoformfill/assets/154238594/a1045b16-e158-4b69-ba81-1b4f9b427355
+Working of the project video:
+https://github.com/rasabhakthulasrikanth/Autoformfill/assets/154238594/a1045b16-e158-4b69-ba81-1b4f9b427355